 Our curriculum is highly academic, diverse, and individualized for it allows each child to progress at his/her own pace.
-We cater to children ages 2.6 – 6 years of age and for the most, we cluster the children in mixed aged groups where all work together in a classroom.
-The older children help the younger ones get acclimated while at the same time gaining a sense of responsibility and community; at the same time as the younger ones learn from the older ones and transition into their educational journey with great ease.
+We cater to children ages 2.6 – 6 years of age.
+We cluster the children in mixed-aged groups where they all work together in a classroom.
+The older children help the younger ones get acclimated while at the same time gaining a sense of responsibility and community; as the younger ones learn from the older ones and transition into their educational journey with great ease.

-Based on the Montessori philosophy of developing a sense of initiative and independence, during the morning work time each child chooses “jobs/materials” from the areas of the classroom: Practical Life, Sensorial, Language, Math, Geography, Science, Cultural Studies, Art, and The Outdoor Classroom.
+Based on the Montessori philosophy of developing a sense of initiative and independence, during the morning work time each child chooses “materials, activities or jobs” from the areas of the classroom: Practical Life, Sensorial, Language, Math, Geography, Science, Art and The Outdoor Classroom.

 “Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment.”

 This area is developed with exercises and everyday tasks designed to help children develop their fine motor skills, focus and concentration, self-esteem, grace and courtesy.
 To support the care of self-philosophy, the children can choose to make themselves a snack during our morning work time.

 “In order to learn the child must first concentrate… But no one can force concentration upon her.
 She develops concentration by fixing her attention on some task she is performing with her hands…”

 Geography & Science

 Our children study and have access to a wide variety of materials covering astronomy, oceanography and geography.